Important Circuit Rider Information

 Circuit Rider Plan Templates

-DEP has developed the following templates that may be used by circuit riders to prepare the General Work Plan and System Specific Management Plans for the systems they operate.
+DEP has developed the following templates that may be used by circuit riders to prepare the General Work Plan and System Specific Management Plans along with a Daily Log for the systems they operate.
 Circuit Riders are encouraged to download and use the templates to complete the Plans.